1977 National Women's Conference: Catholic women at the conference

 Bette Hillemeier attended the conference as the at-large delegate from Minnesota.
 She was from Olivia, Minnesota and called herself a “Christian feminist.”
 She was an example of the intersection and controversy between traditional Catholic values and the women's liberation movement.
 She was the President of the National Council of Catholic Women in 1978 & 1979.
 This organization represented 10-14 million Catholic women and advocated for “pro-family” ideals.
-Hillemeier was“personally opposed the ERA.”
+Hillemeier was “personally opposed to the ERA.”
 She wanted “equality,... but [thought] existing laws would take care of equal rights if they were enforced.”
 When she was elected president of the NCCW the organization did not support the ERA while many nuns were in support of ratification.
 This differing of opinion created tensions within the group.
 Many nuns supported the ERA as it improved chances for ordination of women as deacons and priests.